 School safety should be every elected leader’s top priority.
 It is heartwarming to see that Max is honoring his son Alex through his advocacy, ensuring that no other parent or child should have to endure what he and so many Parkland families went through three years ago.
 This dashboard should not be looked at as a “got you” tool, but it should be seen as an improvement tool.
 I am looking forward to this dashboard going live in Florida, and then being shared across the country.

 I am in awe of Max Schachter’s dedication when it comes to keeping Florida’s schools safe.
 The School Safety Dashboard is a useful tool for families to know the kind of environment they are sending their children to.

 I am grateful for Max Schachter’s advocacy for school safety.
 This dashboard will provide user-friendly data for stakeholders to make decisions that will address student’s needs.

 Kudos to Mr. Schachter for bringing this information to parents.
 It should spur more support for schools in helping troubled students and preventing violence.

-The School Incident Report launched by Safe Schools for Alex provides viewers with the ability to see how different schools compare to each other as it relates to disciplinary actions and on campus crimes.
+The School Safety Dashboard launched by Safe Schools for Alex provides viewers with the ability to see how different schools compare to each other as it relates to disciplinary actions and on campus crimes.
 This information is invaluable for any parent or concerned community member who cares about school safety and the education of our children.
 I applaud the efforts of Safe Schools for Alex and hope the information helps make positive changes in the safety and education of our children.

 As a parent and as the state attorney for Broward County, I welcome this effort to increase transparency and make this information more widely available.
 Knowledge is power and with this information, we can all work together as parents, educators, law enforcement and government to keep all of our children, our teachers and our whole community safer, while also helping those who need our help.